ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 **Additional Resources:**
 - TBD

-## Career Development Conversations
+## Career Conversations
 **Purpose:** To better understand (and support) your direct report's motivations and career aspirations.

+ > Get to know each of your direct reports better, learn what their aspirations are, and plan how to help them achieve those dreams.

 **Brief Description:**
-From Radical Candor
- > Get to know each of your direct reports better, learn what their aspirations are, and plan how to help them achieve those dreams.

-While performance reviews are backward looking, career development conversations are forward facing.

-Have you ever wondered the following about your teammates (and if not, you should!)
-- what motivates you?
-- what career goals do you have?
-- what inspired you to enter this field?
+Career conversations are ongoing discussions that help you identify your direct reports professional goals and the steps needed to achieve them.
+The three conversations involve their life story (past), dreams (present), and developing a career action plan (now and beyond).

-Once we understand what motivates our people and what their goals are; we can help them achieve them.
+Once we understand what motivates our people and what their goals are, we can help them achieve them.

+> While performance reviews are backward looking, career development conversations are forward facing.

 But wait, I hear you saying, what if their career goals don't align with the position or the company's trajectory?
 Won't asking about these goals create dissonance between this person and the organization?

 Whoa, whoa, whoa.
-If that dissonance exists, it exists independent of this meeting.
+If that dissonance exists, it exists independent of these meetings.
 Wouldn't it be great to acknowledge any dissonance before this person is demotivated or worse and starts looking for (or actually takes) another opportunity?
+Would't it be wonderful to better align their role and responsibilities with their motivations and dreams?

-I believe our role as managers is to help each member of our team be the most awesome version of themselves and support them on this journey.
+**I believe our role as managers is to help each member of our team be the most awesome version of themselves and support them on this journey**.
 Career Conversations are a critical tool that helps get us there.

-Career conversations are ongoing discussions that help you identify your direct reports professional goals and the steps needed to achieve them.
-Life story (past); Dreams (present); Career Action Plan

 **Agenda and topics:**
 - Conduct three ~60 minute conversations 2 weeks apart